JuliaLang/julia/README.md

 * `using Compat.SparseArrays` is provided on versions older than 0.7, where this library is not yet part of the standard library ([#25249]).

+* `using Compat.Random` is provided on versions older than 0.7, where this library is not yet part of the standard library ([#24874]).

 ## New functions, macros, and methods

 * `@views` takes an expression and converts all slices to views ([#20164]), while